Get the kit — A$297

 Performance management is a distinct but related process to supervision.
 When a worker's performance falls below acceptable standards, there must be a documented, fair process for identifying the concern, communicating expectations, providing support and an opportunity to improve, and — where improvement does not occur — progressing to formal disciplinary action.
 Your HR policy must describe this process and ensure it complies with applicable employment law (including the Fair Work Act 2009 for most employees).

 Annual performance reviews are best practice and are increasingly expected by auditors.
-Doc 34 (Performance Review Template) in the SIL Rescue Kit provides a structured template for conducting and documenting annual reviews.
+Doc 34 (Performance Review Template) in the Complete SIL Kit provides a structured template for conducting and documenting annual reviews.

 Staffing Ratios in SIL